Automattic/Co-Authors-Plus/readme.txt

 1. Add co-authors to your posts and pages.

 == Screenshots ==
-1. "Post Author(s)" box with multiple authors added
+1. "Authors" box with multiple authors added
-2. Search-as-you-type input box that looks up authors as you type in their name.
-Fields displayed are: ID, Display Name, and Email.
+2. Guest authors allow you to assign bylines without creating WordPress user accounts